PostHog/posthog.com/contents/handbook/engineering/feature-ownership.md

 When a bug or feature request comes in, we tag it with the relevant label (see labels below).
 The owner is responsible for then prioritizing any bug/request that comes in for each feature.
 This does not mean working on every bug/request, an owner can make the deliberate decision that working on something is not the best thing to work on, but every request should be looked at.

+> 💡 The Team Platform works a bit differently.
+Each subteam owns certain parts of PostHog.
+Among other things, this helps reduce any lead time when critical fixes are needed.
+Please review the [Team Platform](/handbook/people/team-structure/platform) page for further details.

 ## Feature list

-You can also view the list [directly in GitHub](https://github.com/PostHog/posthog/labels?q=feature+tag) and filter issues there.
+You can also view the list [directly in GitHub](https://github.com/PostHog/posthog/labels?q=feature%2F) and filter issues there.

 | Feature |  Owner  |  Label  |
 |---|---|---|